Challenges in Glass Bottle Coding

 Printing Challenges on Smooth, Curved Surfaces

 Printing on glass has its own set of challenges due to the material properties of glass.
 Many consider glass to be fragile, implying a lack of strength, but that’s far from true.
 Glass isn’t fragile; it’s brittle and often used for its strength and recyclability.
+Glass bottles are considered challenging substrates because their non-porous surface and ability to be molded into various shapes make reliable marking difficult.

 What makes glass bottle coding so challenging is the fact that glass is a non-absorbent material with a relatively smooth surface and a frequently curved form.
 This makes the material very hard to print on, as the non-absorbance means that the ink takes longer to dry and cure, the smooth surface might promote smears, and the curved surface area might affect the consistency of the print.
+The right equipment and technology are critical for effective marking on glass bottles, especially in varied production environments where dust, hygiene, and equipment specifications can impact code quality.

 This issue of non-absorbency is mostly solved by using fast-drying inks, while modern printers have their way of dealing with glass bottle curvature, such as using specialized print heads.
 However, ink selection is also an issue, especially when printing on returnable bottles, which rely on a special, washable ink.
 The ink has to be durable enough to withstand the rigors of bottling, storage, distribution, transport, and use by the end consumer without being erased in the process.
+Surface pre-treatment methods like flame or plasma treatment can increase the surface energy of glass, thus improving ink adhesion.

 However, once the bottles are collected and returned to the bottling company for reuse, replacing the glass bottle coding with a new expiration date and lot number is necessary.